chenxiaolong/afsr/README.md

 * Filesystems are always packed with `EXT2_FLAG_SHARE_DUP`, which deduplicates identical blocks and makes the resulting filesystem read-only.
 * Hardlinks are not handled specially.
 They are treated as independent files both during unpacking and packing.
 However, during packing, `EXT2_FLAG_SHARE_DUP` will at least prevent data duplication.
+* Packed filesystems are always deterministic, but are currently only bit-for-bit reproducible when created on the same platform.
+For example, the same filesystem packed on Linux and on Windows will have a few single-byte differences.

 ## Building from source